 While you're studying at the University, you need to be aware of your student visa requirements.
-Changes to the length of your stay in Australia or variations to your enrolment will affect your visa.
+Variations to your enrolment may affect your visa.

-All students at the University, including international students, need to understand their responsibilities and follow the student code of conduct.
+All students at the University, including international students, need to understand their responsibilities and follow the Student Charter.
 This is a condition of your enrolment at the University.

 As an international student, you also have to meet your visa conditions.

 There are strict conditions attached to Australian student visas.
 Find out more information about student visa conditions on the Department of Home Affairs website.
 If you don’t comply with these conditions, you may not be able to stay in the country.

 You need to update your local address in Australia within seven days of arrival or within seven days of changing your address.

 Please note if you have the following Conditions attached to your student visa, you must not change the course of study, thesis or research topic without approval from the Minister of the Department of Home Affairs: